UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/exam.markdown

 * The exam will be two hours long.

 * The exam will be open-note.
-This means you will be allowed to bring some number (TBD) of handwritten or printed A4 notes with you to the exam room - these can be double-sided.
+This means you will be allowed to bring **one** page of handwritten or printed A4 notes with you to the exam room - this can be double-sided.
 You will not be allowed to access the unit lecture notes or any other resources, and you will not be allowed to work with others.

 * **Non-programmable** calculators are allowed.
 Programmable calculators are not allowed.